conjurer-rich/faster-flow-framework/pages/how-it-works/1-understand-current-landscape.md

 ![Understand Current Landscape](/assets/images/faster-flow-practices/understand-current-landscape.png){: width="400px" align="right"}

-## Build Shared Clarity Before You Change Anything
+## Build shared clarity before you change anything

 Before any meaningful organizational change can begin, it’s critical to develop a shared understanding of where you are today—and why change is needed in the first place.

 The Faster Flow Framework begins by helping teams and leaders step back and see the bigger picture.
 We combine strategic clarity with operational visibility to ensure that any changes to team structure, responsibilities, or service boundaries are grounded in your real-world context and business goals.

-### Clarify Strategic Intent with Outcome Maps
+### Clarify strategic intent with outcome maps

 Many teams struggle to evolve because they aren’t aligned on **why** change is needed or **what** success looks like.
 Outcome Maps provide a simple, structured way to: